The best Cyber Monday deals 2019

 Samsung QLED TV Sale: Up to $2,000 off @ Walmart

 Samsung's QLED TVs are renown for their rich colors, solid picture quality, and sky-high prices.
 That is until now.
 Walmart is slashing up to $2,000 off Samsung's 2019 QLEDs with pricing that starts at $497.99.
+It's one of the best Cyber Monday deals out there for fans of premium TVs.
+View Deal

+Buy a Fire Edition TV, get a free Echo Dot: from $99 @ Best Buy

+For a limited time, buy any Fire Edition TV set at Best Buy (all of them are on sale) and you'll get a free Echo Dot.
+That's one of the best Fire TV deals we've seen.
+It's actually cheaper than Amazon, which is not bundled a free Echo Dot.
+TVs start at $99.99.
 View Deal

 JVC 43" 4K Roku TV: was $249 now $199